 Excellence in Research Australia (ERA) journal list

-ERA evaluates the quality of the research in Australian universities against national and international benchmarks.
-For your research to be used in the UTS ERA submission, you must publish in a journal in the ERA journal list.
-These are created by committees of expert researchers from both Australian and international institutions and are a comprehensive collection of journals and conferences.
-You can find a list of journals by 4 digits Field of Research (FoR) codes.
+ERA identifies and promotes excellence in Australian universities using international benchmarks.
+To maximise the chances of your research being used in the UTS ERA submission, you must publish in a journal in the ERA 2023 Submission Journal List.
+These are created through collaboration between all Australian universities and scholarly societies and are a comprehensive collection of journals.
+You can find a list of journals by 4 digit Field of Research (FoR) codes.

 Australian Business Deans Council (ABDC) journal quality list